Resources Faith Formation Leaders

 The mission of the Office of Risk Management is to provide Catholic parishes and institutions with the highest quality professional risk management services and insurance and protection programs that are tailored and sensitive to the unique issues, relationships and risks of Catholic non-profit organizations.
 We strive to provide these products and services at costs that bring substantial savings to each of our participating organizations.
 Our services include all lines of protection: insurance, loss control and risk management, claims and litigation management, and training and consultation.

-The Secretariat, organized into its four constituent offices, is oriented toward the direct support of all parishes and institutions as they strive to evangelize and to form disciples.
+The Secretariat is oriented toward the direct support of all parishes and institutions as they strive to evangelize and to form disciples.

 The mission of the Archdiocese is to share the Good News of Jesus Christ.
 Pastoral Planning is the process we use to make preparations to carry out that work.
 Pastoral Planning is a critical tool in helping us understand our task today and work together to manage the resources available to meet the needs of the people of God.